Ridhampatel23/AI_OCR_Text_Extractor/README.md

-# 📸 AI Image Reader
+# 📝 AI OCR Text Extractor

 An AI-powered text recognition app built with **Flutter** and **Google ML Kit** to extract text from images.
 Users can capture an image or pick one from the gallery, and the app will recognize and display the text using **Google ML Kit's Text Recognition API**.